 You can read in depth reviews about these machines, along with others from DeLonghi and other manufacturers in this coffee maker reviews section to help you make your buying decision!

 Since the ECAM22.320.SB by Delonghi was discontinued (you can sometimes still find it on the web but it’s getting harder by the day), we’ve been waiting for another machine to fill its proverbial shoes.
-Finally that might just have happened with the arrival of the Eletta ECAM44.660.B.
+Finally that might just have happened with the arrival of the Eletta ECAM44.660.B (also known as the ECAM45.760.W in white rather than black).

 It’s a very impressive machine, and one of the more expensive Delonghi’s we’ve seen, but still priced competitively against similar spec machines from other manufacturers.
 Complete with a removable milk carafe, the Eletta is definitely worth considering if you’re able to spend a little more than the ESAM4200 below will set you back.
 Simply put, this is a machine for the coffee lover that’s prepared to pay a little more for great home coffee.